 “You can think of pingbacks and trackbacks as the equivalents of acknowledgements and references at the end of an academic paper, or a chapter in a textbook.”

 Additionally, you can also control settings for the way your site sends you email notifications and decide if your site should display Avatars and their ratings.

 In this tutorial, you will learn how to configure your WordPress Discussion Settings.

-This brings up the ‘Discussion Settings’ page in your browser …
+The ‘Discussion Settings’ page will display in your web browser …

 This tutorial uses the default WordPress installation settings to configure your discussion settings.
 We recommend configuring your discussion settings and options to suit your own needs.

 If you would like to encourage interaction on your website or blog and allow visitors and users to post comments and initiate discussions or provide reciprocal acknowledgements to other websites using pingbacks and trackbacks, then enable these settings.

 If you want to prevent people from leaving comments or disable notifications being sent from your site to other sites and vice-versa, then configure the settings in this section to suit your own preferences.

 - You can override the default article settings specified in this section for each individual post published on your site.

 - If you want to encourage visitors commenting on your site, you can configure WordPress anti-spam plugins to help control “comment spam”.